oracle/node-oracledb/examples/README.md

   ```

-  This reads the password from the environment variable
+- In a terminal window, set the environment variable `NODE_ORACLEDB_PASSWORD` to
-  `NODE_ORACLEDB_PASSWORD`, which you must set before running
-  examples.
+  the value of your database password.

 - Review the samples and then run them like: